preritj/100TeVsetup/README.md

 cp Madgraph/* <your_Madgraph_directory>/
 ```

-* Finally check that everything works by doing in <your_Madgraph_directory>:
+* Finally check that everything works.
+Go to <your_Madgraph_directory> and try:
 ```
 ./bin/mg5_aMC
 ```
-and try a simple test process :
+and test a simple test process :
 ```
 generate p p > z
 output test